benlund/llms-tool/README.md

 # LLMs::Tool

-A Ruby gem for writing LLM tools with a simple DSL.
-Works well with (llms)[] but can be used independently too.
+A Ruby gem for defining LLM tools via a simple DSL.
+Works well with [llms](https://github.com/benlund/llms) but can be used independently too.

 See also llms-agent (coming soon) which ties this all together.